Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Methodology

 \subsection{Environment}

-In this work, we extend the Network Attack Simulator (NASim) \cite{schwartz2019nasim}.
+In this work, we extend the Network Attack Simulator (NASim) \citep{schwartz2019nasim}.
 NASim simulates a network of hosts organized into subnets—logical subdivisions that group connected devices based on network requirements.
 Firewalls are positioned between subnets to control traffic flow, either allowing or blocking communication in specific directions.
 In this environment, the goal is to obtain root privileges on two hosts marked as \textit{sensitive}.
 This is analogous to real-world exercises, where some hosts are more important than others.
 Reasons for classifying some hosts as sensitive include: containing sensitive data, or serving as major gateways into other network segments.

 We chose to extend this simulator because it provides a good balance of realism and computational efficiency, offers a simple yet flexible framework, and captures the key challenges of penetration testing.
 What we found lacking was the ability to train on permutations of the same network configuration, which is required for testing algorithms' capabilities for learning in stochastic environments and evaluating how well policies generalize.
 To address this limitation, we extended the environment to support networks of variable size to add additional complexity.
-We now formalise the environment, which we call StochNASim, and describe all the important components and modifications we introduced to investigate algorithms for learning policies in partially observable and stochastic networks of variable size.
+We now formalise the environment, which we call StochNASim\footnote{Code and the StochNASim environment are available at https://github.com/raphsimon/StochNASim.}, and describe all the important components and modifications we introduced to investigate algorithms for learning policies in partially observable and stochastic networks of variable size.